ChenZhongPu/data-structure-swufe/book/src/stack_queue/exercise.md

 ---
 8. As for queues, another operation `first()` (also known as `peek()`) is often used.
 It works like `dequeue()`, but it will keep the item in the queue.
 Please implement `peek()` method in Java or Python based on circular queues.

+---
+9. Please implement a deque based on circular arrays in Java.

+---
+10. Try to solve problems tagged with [stack]((https://leetcode.com/tag/stack/) ) or [queue](https://leetcode.com/tag/queue/) in leetcode.